-Growing these crabs using local ingredients like coconuts and other recycled foods should increase the availability of crab, potentially increasing the income not only of farmers but of businesses in pressure on hunted populations of wild coconut crabs.
-It will also enhance the wellbeing and satisfaction of island residents as the coconut crab is one of the icons of the indigenous people.
+As with the sea turtle, the coconut crab is being hunted into being a rare creature.
+Growing these crabs using local ingredients like coconuts and other recycled foods should increase the availability of crab, potentially increasing the income not only of farmers but of businesses in Rota's tourism industry.
+Producing the crabs on farms will promote good stewardship of natural resources in the Northern Mariana Islands by relieving pressure on hunted populations of wild coconut crabs.
+It will also enhance the well-being and satisfaction of island residents as the coconut crab is one of the icons of the indigenous people.